Institute of Biological and Biomedical Sciences

-We also have global partners including Nihon University in Japan, the National Renewable Energy Laboratory in the USA, and the Nencki Institute in Poland.
+We also have global partners including Nihon University in Japan and the Nencki Institute in Poland.

 We work collaboratively to address needs in society – our partnership with Portsmouth Hospital NHS Trust has led to the education of clinicians, placements for our students, research papers and funding, and benefited the NHS, patients and the economy.

 Between 2015 and 2019, we secured research income of £8.2 million, averaging around £2 million per year.
 Our funders include UK Research and Innovation (Biotechnology and Biological Sciences Research Council (BBSRC); Engineering and Physical Sciences Research Council (EPSRC); Medical Research Council (MRC); Wellcome Trust), large charities (Brain Tumour Research; Rosetrees Trust) and industry.